The Brown School is at the cutting edge of international research and practice for social work, public health and social

 Students gain experience in international settings in a variety of ways: elective field-based courses, global research opportunities and international practica for those eligible.
 The Office of Global Programs also hosts speakers, conferences and student-focused events that provide rich international perspectives from diverse stakeholders.

 In the past, course offerings have changed each year based on faculty proposals.
-In light of COVID-19, on-site field courses in spring 2021 will not take place.
-We will update this page when we know more about student travel policies for summer 2021 and beyond.
+In light of COVID-19, on-site field courses did not take place in spring 2021.
+We will update this page when we know more about student travel policies for the 2021-2022 academic year.

 A peek at our past courses: